BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_06.md

 - Make Fern beg three times, then let him out (-3 Fern)
 - Make Fern beg four times, then let him out (-6 Fern)

-Accept the fast travel request.
-We'll be getting Mew later.
+That's all we can do in the Mew/Mewtwo quest for now.
+Accept the fast travel request to return to the Nightclub.

 ## The Return of Kiki?

 Accept Simon's quest and fly over to Apophyll Academy.
 Talk to Victoria in the courtyard.
 We'll need to talk to various people in the courtyard that she points out, and battle them.
-Talk to the guy in the center a few times and beat him.
+Talk to the guy in the center a few times.

+!battle(["Makami", :BLACKBELT, 0])

 The next target is someone on the second floor walkway, left side.

+!battle(["Cocoa", :NatureGirl, 1])

 Finally, talk to the person in the middle of the top arc of people.
+If you joined the Aqua Gang and gave an Apophyll application to Pierce, you'll battle him now, otherwise, it'll be Battle Girl Candy.

+!battle(["Pierce", :AQUA2, 2])

+!battle(["Candy", :BATTLEGIRL, 0])

 Once you're ready, head up.

 !battle(["Kiki", :UMBKIKI, 0], "Ashen Beach")